ravidorr/ForkSure/docs/testing/COMPREHENSIVE_TESTING.md

 ## Overview

 This document outlines the comprehensive testing strategy implemented for the ForkSure Android app.
-The testing suite includes unit tests, integration tests, UI tests, and performance tests to ensure code quality, reliability, and maintainability.
+The testing suite includes unit, integration, UI, and performance tests to ensure code quality, reliability, and maintainability.

 ## Testing Architecture